 ATLANTA (AP) - T.I. added a new line to his expanding resume _ broadcaster.

-The Grammy Award-winning rapper and reality television joined the Atlanta Hawks‘ broadcast team Friday night as they hosted the NBA champion Miami Heat.
+The Grammy Award-winning rapper and reality television joined the Atlanta Hawks’ broadcast team Friday night for the first half of their 95-89 loss to the NBA champion Miami Heat.

-“This was a phenomenal opportunity,” said T.I., whose actual name is Clifford Harris.
+“This was a phenomenal opportunity,” said T.I., proud that the Hawks built a 46-42 lead during his time on air for SportsSouth.
 “I really enjoyed myself.
 I look forward to the next time and doing an entire game.”

 After several bouts with the law, including a stint in federal prison on weapons charges, the Atlanta native has become active in the community and frequently attends Hawks’ games.
 He sat at courtside between play-by-play man Bob Rathbun and analyst Duane Ferrell.

 “They did all the heavy lifting,” said the rapper, who was wearing several gold chains and an old-school Hawks cap.
 “I just chimed in here and there.
 I have a close relationship, both personally and professionally, with a lot of the guys out there.”

 Asked if he had any desire to buy a piece of the Hawks, following the path set by hip-hop star and Brooklyn Nets part-owner Jay-Z, T.I. just smiled.

 “I would love to be a part of the organization in whatever way possible if I can make a significant contribution,” said the entertainer, whose actual name is Clifford Harris.
 “But there’s no pressure.
 Baby steps.”

 T.I. gave a hint of new album, “Trouble Man,” which is scheduled for release on Dec.
 18. It includes collaborations with Andre 3000, Cee Lo Green and Pink.